Clinical products

 Formulation

-Tris buffered saline (TBS) solution with 15 mM sodium azide
+Tris buffered saline (TBS), pH 8.0, 15 mM sodium azide

 Storage and handling

 Store at 2-8°C. Do not freeze.
-Do not use after expiration date stamped on vial label.

 Exbio licence note